iqfareez/microp-lab3/README.md

 _Proteus simulation only, no real circuit_

+You may need to add [Arduino UNO Library for Proteus V2.0](https://www.theengineeringprojects.com/2021/03/arduino-uno-library-for-proteus-v2.html)

 #### [Task 1](/Exp4-Task1/): Drive the DC motor in a clockwise and counterclockwise direction

 ##### Circuit diagram